Top Credit Cards for Travel Points and Rewards | 2025 Update

 The new Capital One lounges and upcoming Chase Sapphire lounges are quickly bypassing AMEX lounges in quality and experience.
 The AMEX lounges have become increasingly crowded.
 I now opt for the Capital One lounge over the AMEX.

 Overall, the space, food, cocktails, wine, and overall aesthetics are wonderful at AMEX lounges.
-They've also become less crowded since guests of AMEX platinum holders are no longer free (new rule in 2023).
+They've also become less crowded since guests of AMEX platinum holders are no longer free.

-If you are a frequent traveler and visit airports that have Centurion Lounges, this is a huge perk.
+If you're a frequent traveler and visit airports that have Centurion Lounges, this is a huge perk.
 Some lounges even have showers and free spa treatments.

-$200 in Uber Credits - $15 credit to use towards Uber each month ($20 in December) and automatic Uber VIP status.
+$200 in Uber/UberEats Credits - $15 credit to use towards Uber each month ($20 in December) and automatic Uber VIP status.

 $200 Airline Fee Credit – this includes baggage fees, in-flight refreshments, and other incidental fees charged by airlines.
-I'm usually able to get this fee covered for taxes.
-Like when I book a companion pass ticket or purchase a ticket with miles on Southwest Airlines.
-You're usually charged $5.60 each way for taxes (more for international).
-I've found as long as the charges are under $50, AMEX will reimburse them.
+I'm usually able to get this fee covered for taxes when booking an award ticket.
+I've found as long as the charges are under $60, AMEX will reimburse them.

-$240 Annual Digital Entertainment Credit - get $20 back in statement credits each month for subscriptions including Audible, Peacock, Sirius XM, Disney+, Hulu, and more.
+$240 Annual Digital Entertainment Credit - get $20 back in statement credits each month for subscriptions including Disney+, Hulu, WSJ, and more.
+This perk has been downgraded over the years and it's no longer a benefit I assign value to.
+Sad was the day when they dropped Audible and Sirius XM.

 Instant Hilton Honors Gold Status and Marriott Bonvoy Gold Elite Status - Hilton Gold Status gets you free WiFi, room upgrades when available, 80% bonus points on paid stays, free continental breakfast, 5th night free when you book with points, and more.
 Marriott Bonvoy Gold Elite Status gets you 25% bonus points on stays, room upgrades when available, and a 2:00 pm late checkout.